 Crossing the Finish Line (2019)

 In the Spring, my healthy little Bibi was born and she was absolutely perfect with a full head of hair!
 I felt like we had finally crossed the finish line together.
-I know there will be many more waiting for the two of us and I’ll try to be right by her side through all of them.
+I know there will be many more races and challenges awaiting us and I’ll try to be right by her side through all of them.
 If anything, these few years taught me that it’s important to enjoy the journey instead of dreaming about the destination because you just never know where life will lead you.

 Not Everyday is Good But There’s Something Good in Everyday

 On our first date in a restaurant overlooking a beautiful view of False Creek, hubby and I discovered our shared desire to have children one day in the future.
 Little did I know the long journey we’d have to take to get there.
 In a marriage, I realized that sometimes you may be called upon sooner than expected to make good on your wedding vows to love each other for better or for worse.
 In the last few years, hubby and I stood by each other through some of the most difficult moments in our lives.
 In no way is our marriage perfect (like all marriages) and I can see how much this particular issue can test even the best of them.